JhyFee/Learn-Programming/C++/ProgrammingExercises/processing_data_exercises.md

     return 0;
 }
 ```
-4. Write a program that asks the user to enter the number of seconds as an integer value (use type long,or,if available, long  long) and that then displays the equiva- lent time in days,hours,minutes,and seconds.Use symbolic constants to represent the number of hours in the day,the number of minutes in an hour,and the number of seconds in a minute.The output should look like this:
+4. Write a program that asks the user to enter the number of seconds as an integer value (use type long,or,if available, long  long) and that then displays the equiva-lent time in days,hours,minutes,and seconds.Use symbolic constants to represent the number of hours in the day,the number of minutes in an hour,and the number of seconds in a minute.The output should look like this:
 > Enter the number of seconds: 31600000\
 31600000 seconds = 365 days, 17 hours, 46 minutes, 40 seconds